f5devcentral/f5-agility-labs-containers/docs/class2/module2/lab2.rst

     .. image:: images/cluster-setup-guide-kubeadm-init-master.png
         :align: center

-    .. important:: Be sure to save the highlighted output from this command to notepad.
+    .. important:: Be sure to save the highlighted output from this command to notepad and save for use in this lab.
 You'll need this to add your worker nodes and configure user administration.

     .. image:: images/cluster-setup-guide-kubeadm-init-master-join.png
         :align: center